-- Acne shows up on the face.
+- · Acne shows up on the face.

 - Gain weight.

-- Pubic and underarm hair starts growing.
+- · Pubic and underarm hair starts growing.

 - Genital organs become larger.

-- Want to try new things.
+- · Want to try new things.

 a.
-During puberty, everyone develops at their own pace.
-Some develop earlier while other develop later. b.
-During puberty a girl becomes physically able to become pregnant and a boy becom physically able to father a child.
-C. Once a boy's voice starts breaking, it continues to do so all the way into adulthood. d.
-A nocturnal emission or wet dream refers to a time when a boy releases semen (made of sperm and other fluids) from the penis while he is asleep. e.
-You will grow hair on the palm of your hand if you masturbate.
-Menstruation is also called a period. f.
-Menstruation is also called a period Menstruation is also called a period Со Со mplete the sentences with the list of words provided below: (4) Co Ov mplete the sentences with the list of words provided below: (4) aries Hormones Breast Ejaculation Chemicals called cause many changes in the bo during puberty.
-Cor Ov a. mplete the sentences with the list of words provided below: (4) aries Hormones Breast Ejaculation Chemicals called
+During puberty, everyone of develop later. levelops at their own pace.
+Some develop earlier while othe b. mes physically able to become pregnant and a boy become child C. Once a boy's voice starts b reaking, it continues to do so all the way into adulthood. d. et dream refers to a time when a boy releases semen (made u from the penis while he is asleep. e.
+You will grow hair on the pa alm of your hand if you masturbate. f.
+Menstruation is also called d a period Menstruation is also called Coi Menstruation is also called d a period Coi Ov Menstruation is also called mplete the sentences with aries Hormones the list of words provided below: (4) Breast Ejaculation Coi Ov Menstruation is also called mplete the sentences with aries Hormones Chemicals called during puberty. the list of words provided below: (4) Breast Ejaculation cause many changes in the book is when semen (made up of sperm and other Coi Ov a.
+Menstruation is also called mplete the sentences with aries Hormones Chemicals called during puberty. fluids) leaves the body through the sentences with aries with a sentence the list of words provided below: (4) Breast Ejaculation cause many changes in the body is when semen (made up of sperm and other bugh the penis.
+Coi Ov a.
+Menstruation is also called mplete the sentences with aries Hormones Chemicals called during puberty. fluids) leaves the body through the sentences with aries with a sentence the list of words provided below: (4) Breast Ejaculation cause many changes in the book is when semen (made up of sperm and other